sheilaxz/disaster_response_app/README.md

 - Evaluating the model based on prediction precision, recall, and f1-score
 - Saving the trained and tuned model into a pickle file named "classfier.pkl"

+A separate file named "utils.py" can be found in folder "utility," where the tokenize function is saved and imported from in the pipeline.

 ### Deployment